ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 setInterval(tick, lookahead * 1000);
 ```

-With such approach, we can maintain and modify a list of event, in which our `findEventsBetween` function will look for events, and react quite rapidly to any change in the list as only the events registered in the next 100 ms are already scheduled in terms of audio rendering.
+With such an approach, we can maintain and modify a list of events, in which our `findEventsBetween` function will look for events, and react quite rapidly to any change in the list as only the events registered in the next 100 ms are already scheduled in terms of audio rendering.

 So theoretically, we are all good!
-However with such naive approach, we just fall into another trap.
+However with such a naive approach, we just fall into another trap.
 Indeed, as we have seen in the previous tutorial, the JavaScript timing functions: `setInterval` and `setTimeout` are not accurate enough to precisely schedule audio events.
 And furthermore, as we have just seen, the `audioContext.currentTime` is not continuous neither...
 Thus this is very possible to end up with a situation such as:

 ![late-callback](../assets/timing-and-scheduling/late-callback.png)

-Where an events is dropped (start in red) because the callback has been called too late!
+Where an event is dropped (start in red) because the callback has been called too late!

 To fix this issue we thus need to decouple the rate at which the callback is called (i.e. its period) and the lookahead, making sure that the period is always lower than the lookahead.
 With such strategy, we can thus mitigate the accuracy of the `setInterval` and recover if the callback is not called precisely at the expected time (which **_will_** be the case):